 Housing Your Hairless Guinea Pig

-First and foremost, it’s important to know that hairless guinea pigs should only be housed indoors.
+It’s important to know that hairless guinea pigs should only be housed indoors.
 Because they lack a fur coat, they aren’t able to regulate their body temperature like regular guinea pigs.

 It’s normal to house hairless breeds with other types of guinea pigs.
-Just be sure to keep an extra close eye on your hairless guinea pigs if they get into a scuffle as they don’t have hair to protect them against bites and scratches.
+Just be sure to keep an extra close eye on your hairless guinea pigs if they get into a scuffle, as they don’t have hair to protect them against bites and scratches.

 It’s important to pay special attention to your hairless guinea pig’s skin.
-It is common for their skin to need extra care and protection from the environmental elements.
+It is common for their skin to need extra care and protection from environmental elements.
 If your hairless guinea pig is going to be spending time out in the sun, it’s important to apply sunscreen to its sensitive skin so it doesn’t burn.

 With the exception of sunscreen, most hairless guinea pigs don’t need additional skin care.
-However if dry and flakey skin seems to be an issue, it’s ok to apply unscented baby lotion to your hairless guinea pig’s skin.
+However if dry and flakey skin seems to be an issue, it’s fine to apply unscented baby lotion to your hairless guinea pig’s skin.
 Just remember that guinea pigs, even hairless ones, lick themselves on a regular basis to keep clean.
 So, it’s important to make sure you’re using natural and sensitive products with the lowest number of ingredients.

-You can use regular nail clippers to trim your guinea pig’s nails, however, it’s important that you don’t cut them too short.
+You can use regular nail clippers to trim your guinea pig’s nails.
+However, it’s important that you don’t cut them too short.
 If you cut too high, you could injure your pet.
 If you feel unsure, contacting your veterinarian is always your best bet.